olagrottvik/bust/README.md

 $ source env/bin/activate
 ```

-When running `python` or `pip` commands, these will now refer to Python 3.
+When running `python` or `pip` commands, these will now refer to Python3 located in env/.

 ## Contributing